jonathanHuwP/CrystalGrowthTracker/README.md

 ## Notes for Developers

+### UnitTesting
+Unit tests are in the directory 'tests', which also contains a module for building a dummy restults object.
+All he tests can be run using the python script 'run_tests.py', which takes a '-q --quiet' command line option.
+The script will run all the tests printing results in verbose format unless the quiet option is used.
+Any individual test module can be run by running the file itself 'python tests\test_io.py' for example.

+The tests are written using the Python unittest module and can also be run using the unittest command line, see [unittest man pages] (https://docs.python.org/3/library/unittest.html).
+QWidgets are tested using the [PyQt5.QTest](https://doc.qt.io/qtforpython-5/PySide2/QtTest/QTest.html) module to generate simulated user events.

 ### QT5
 The project uses the Python version of Qt for its GUI.
 This window is designed visually using a Qt Designer, and saved as a .ui file (XML description of the window).
 The file is then compiled to an object stump that can be subclassed.